 Don’t call it a suspension bridge, the Baluarte Bridge is the highest cable-stayed bridge in the world, the third-highest bridge overall and the highest bridge in the Americas.
 The bridge has a total length of 3,688 feet with a central cable-stayed span of 1,710 feet.
 The road deck hangs 1,322 ft. above the valley below (that’s further than the Washington Monument perched on top of the Eiffel Tower).
 The bridge forms part of a new highway linking the Atlantic and Pacific coasts of northern Mexico and has reduced travel time between Durango and Mazatlán by 3.5 hours.

 For most people it doesn’t cross their mind that the roads that they drive on will be well-maintained and safe, but in certain parts of the world simply driving on the road can be an extremely frightening experience.
 While there are hundreds of dangerous roads there is one road above any other that has been called the most dangerous road is in the world and that is the North Yungas Road.

-Each year it is estimated that between 200 to 300 people are killed along the stretch of road which runs for around 69 kilometres.
-To mark where cars and other vehicles have fallen off the road there are numerous crosses which remind travellers about the perilous journey that they are making.
+Each year it is estimated that between 200 to 300 people are killed along the stretch of road which runs for around 69 kilometers.
+To mark where cars and other vehicles have fallen off the road there are numerous crosses which remind travelers about the perilous journey that they are making.

-- At the start of the North Yungas road as runs from La Paz it quickly ascends to a height of 15,260 feet or 4,650 meters as it reaches the La Cumbre Pass.
+- At the start of the road, as it runs from La Paz, it quickly ascends to a height of 15,260 feet or 4,650 meters as it reaches the La Cumbre Pass.
 As the road reaches the town of Coroico it descends to a height of 3,900 feet or 1,200 meters.